catenax-ng/catena-x-edc/docs/kit/adoption-view/page_domain_model.md

 ## Policy

 Contract policies represent permitted and prohibited actions over a certain asset.
 These actions can be limited further by constraints (temporal or spatial) and duties ("e.g. deletion of the data after 30 days").
-Further information is provided in a separate [section](usage-control/policies.md).

 ## Data request